Reasons For Internet Explorer Crashing

 Each time I have contracted the Google Redirect virus (3 times in recent years!)
 I have ended up having to build my computer again from scratch.

-It has taken me days to do as I have to find all my CDs/DVDs and license keys to reinstall of my software.
+It has taken me days to do as I have to find all my CDs/DVDs and licence keys to reinstall of my software.

 My better half and children always get frustrated when she wants to access her Facebook account and the kids want to play their computer games.